flathub/io.github.dosbox-staging/README.md

   with the override command.
 But note that this does not work for all directories as some (like ``/usr``) have special restrictions.
 For instance, to allow access to ``/run/media`` where USB devices are typically mounted, run the following command:
-    - ``flatpak override --filesystem=/run/media io.github.dosbox-staging``
+    - ``flatpak override --user --filesystem=/run/media io.github.dosbox-staging``
 - Likewise, there is no way to access system installed MIDI soundfonts under ``/usr``.
   If you want to use such soundfonts, copy them into your home directory and specify the location in your DOSBox-Staging config file.
-- The SDL2 libraries against which DOSBox-Staging is built are provided by flatpak.
-This build only supports PulseAudio and dummy sound options, and likewise only supports X11, Wayland and dummy video options.
-  - You will need a working PulseAudio (or PipeWire) setup on the host, or DOSBox-Staging will not start.
+- You will need a working audio and video setup on the host or DOSBox-Staging will not start.
+  - For audio you will need a working PulseAudio or PipeWire setup on the host.
 If you don't care for audio, you can use the dummy SDL audio driver once you installed the flatpak by running:
-    - ``flatpak override --env=SDL_AUDIODRIVER=dummy io.github.dosbox-staging``
+    - ``flatpak override --user --env=SDL_AUDIODRIVER=dummy io.github.dosbox-staging``
+  - Also currently SDL2 will not use PipeWire by default, to enable it run:
+    - ``flatpak override --user --env=SDL_AUDIODRIVER=pipewire --filesystem=xdg-run/pipewire-0:ro io.github.dosbox-staging``
-  - You will need a working X11 or Wayland setup on the host.
+  - For video you will need a working X11 or Wayland setup on the host.
 Running from a console will not work, as the SDL2 build does not have kms or directfb output enabled.
-If you run into problems with Wayland, you can force XWayland with ``flatpak override --env=SDL_VIDEODRIVER=x11 io.github.dosbox-staging``
+If you run into problems with Wayland, you can force XWayland with:
+    - ``flatpak override --user --nosocket=fallback-x11 --nosocket=wayland --socket=x11 --env=SDL_VIDEODRIVER=x11 io.github.dosbox-staging``

 Please [create an issue](https://github.com/flathub/io.github.dosbox-staging/issues/new) if you find any other limitations specific to flatpak that should be documented here.